aws-samples/amazon-transcribe-news-media-analysis/README.md

 [![Build Status](https://travis-ci.org/aws-samples/amazon-transcribe-news-media-analysis.svg?branch=master)](https://travis-ci.org/aws-samples/amazon-transcribe-news-media-analysis)

-This solution allows customers to create transcriptions of live streaming video using AWS Transcribe.
+This solution allows you to create transcriptions of live streaming video using AWS Transcribe.
 The application consists of a Web UI where the user may submit URLs of videos for processing, which in turn creates an ECS task per URL running in Fargate to begin the transcription.
 A user can then view the video and follow the text in real time by clicking on the link provided by the UI.